adikele/morse-translator-unittesting/README.md

 Input file is saved in the same directory as the program.

 Sample input files are provided.
-(Choose input files for version 3 to run with this version.)
+(Choose input files: EnglishText.txt and MorseCode_v3.txt to run with this version.)